googlecodelabs/migrate-python2-appengine/step4-cloudds-cloudrun-py3/README.md

 ## Next

 Congratulations... your app is fully modernized now, concluding this tutorial.
-From here, there is only one more things you can investigate:
+From here, there is only one more thing you can investigate:

-1. If you're seeking an alternative to containerizing your app *without* Docker, consider the alternative Step 4a which is identical to the sample app in *this* tutorial except it uses [Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks) instead of Docker.
+- [**Step 4a:**](/step4a-cloudrun-bldpks-py3) An alternative to app in *this* tutorial, containerizing your app with [Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks) instead of Docker.